dojoengine/dojo/README.md

 #### Components

-Components in `dojo-ecs` are modules with a single Struct describing its state, for example, the following implements a `Position` component which exposes a `is_zero` method.
+Components in `dojo-ecs` are modules with a single struct describing its state, for example, the following implements a `Position` component which exposes a `is_zero` and `is_equal` method.

 ```rust
 #[component]